 |Position||35° 16'N, 74° 18'W - Grid CA 8776|

 |Route||St. Thomas, Virgin Islands (16 Mar) - Hampton Roads - UK|

 |Notes on event|

-At 16.22 hours on 1 Apr, 1942, the unescorted Rio Blanco (Master Aiden Blackett) was hit amidships by one torpedo from U-160 and sank about 60 miles east of Cape Hatteras.
-18 crew members and one gunner were lost.
-The master, nine crew members and two gunners were picked up by HMS Hertfordshire (FY 176) (Cdr J.A.
-Shater, (retired), RN) and landed at Norfolk, Virginia.
-Nine crew members were picked up by HMCS Niagara (I 57) (LtCdr R.F.
-Harris, RCNR) and landed at Halifax.
+At 16.22 hours on 1 April 1942 the unescorted Rio Blanco (Master Aiden Blackett) was hit amidships by one torpedo from U-160 and sank about 60 miles east of Cape Hatteras.
+Nine crew members were lost in the sinking and nine other crew members and one gunner died of exposure in the lifeboats.
+The master, seven crew members and one gunner were picked up by HMS Hertfordshire (FY 176) (Cdr J.A.
+Shater, RN) on 15 April and landed at Norfolk, Virginia.
+Eleven crew members and one gunner were picked up by HMCS Niagara (I 57) (LtCdr R.F.
+Harris, RCNR) on 14 April and landed at Halifax two days later.